Arpit-Yadav-Dev/starting_backend/README.md

 - **Day 4: MVC (Model-View-Controller) Pattern**
   - File Structure for MVC.
-  - Re-usable code for multiple CRUD .
+  - Re-usable code for multiple CRUD.
+  - Seprating Controller from routes.

 ## How to Use